TnTech-ECE/F25_Team7_SECONHardwareCompetition2025/Reports/Team 7 Conceptual Design.md

 Customer: Dr. Johnson

 Designer: Jane Vassar

+The Global control system can be broken down into two major components: The Global controller itself and the sensors that it relies on in order to collect data the robot needs to make decisions.
+The global controller will act as the central computer that will be used for collecting data, processing data, and making decisions based on that data.
+The robot shall use an NVIDIA Jetson single board computer for this task.
+These single board computers were designed to efficiently run AI loads which will be essential for the robot’s other subsystems.
+The robot shall also use a combination of sensors that will allow the robot to perceive its location on the game board and be able to identify objects on the board.
+The robot shall utilize a camera that can perceive both color and depth in order to identify the objects and obstacles that are located on the game board.
+The UAV will also be equipped with a camera that will allow it to identify colors, and will allow the UAV to assist the robot in collecting visual data that can be used for creating a virtual map of the game board.
+Using the technique of sensor fusion, LiDAR sensors and an IMU will be used to help the robot to pinpoint its location on the game board.
+The robot shall also utilize a photoresistor which will be used to start the robot autonomously.
+The robot will also have a set of switches that will act as the power and start button respectively.

 ### *Specifications:*
 1. Both the robot and UAV shall be completely autonomous [Vehicle Spec 1]